How to Compare Jet Management Companies

 Deciding on an aircraft management company is more complex than comparing monthly management costs.
 After all, operating a jet requires an expert team.
 A private jet management company builds that team for you, with trustworthy, experienced professionals to handle the aircraft from tip to tail.
 They work in the background to provide a turnkey ownership experience.

 So, how do you choose the right aircraft management company for you and your jet?
-Here are three crucial questions to answer that will help you compare competing companies and make an informed decision.
+Here are three crucial questions to answer that will help you compare companies and make an informed decision.

-1. Does safety always come first?
+1. Prove safety always comes first.

+Financial analysis should include annual budgets, quarterly variance analysis with explanations, trend analysis on fuel consumption, maintenance expenses, and more.
+Also, do the monthly reports include copies of every receipt directly from the vendor, not just summary statements.
+This ensures there are no unknown mark-ups or kickbacks.
 In the contract language, make sure that there are no markups on invoices, such as training or fuel.
 A major red flag is when non-vendor invoices are passed along to the owner.

 3. Do they provide proven operational savings?